-Retaining Rings: Types, Functions, and How to Source from China in 2025
+Retaining Rings: Types, Functions, and How to Choose the Right One

 Types of Retaining Rings

-- Internal Retaining Rings: Used inside a housing or bore to secure components in place.
+- Internal Retaining Rings: Fit inside bores to hold parts in place.

-- Spiral Retaining Rings: Made from flat wire, these rings offer flexibility and are easy to install.
+- Spiral Retaining Rings: Flexible and easy to install.

 Functions and Features of Retaining Rings